qteatime/kate/docs/manuals/source/index.rst

    New to Kate?
 Confused about how Kate works?
 This explains how to install it and all features in the console.

-..

-   * :doc:`Known issues & Limitations <user/issues/index>`
-         Kate is still in preview/early-access.
-Known issues are documented here.

-   * :doc:`The Kate Threat Model <user/threats/index>`
-         Wondering how Kate protects your safety and privacy?
-This document provides both summaries and in-depth technical explanations of what you're signing up for, using real-world examples.

 Game developer books
 ====================